-- You have 1 hour or 2 hours (depending on what you are assigned) to return from when your boarding group gets called.
+- You have 1 hour to return from when your boarding group gets called.

 If you enable “Push Notifications” for My Disney Experience, you will get a message across your mobile phone screen which will tell you right when your boarding group is ready.

-We recommend still checking it manually from time to time just in case your push notifications aren’t working for some reason.
+With the recent changes, we have found automatic notifications don’t always work.
+We recommend still checking how much time you have left manually from time to time, just in case your push notifications aren’t working for some reason.
 You definitely don’t want to miss your turn!

 Does Everyone Have to Be in the Park to Join a Boarding Group?

 Yes.
 All members of your party must be inside Hollywood Studios in order for you to add them to the virtual queue for Rise of the Resistance.
-That means they must go through the turnstiles scanning their MagicBand and fingerprints.
+That means they must go through the turnstiles scanning their MagicBand and park pass reservations.

-Unfortunately, this means you won’t be able to send one member of your party early to get a boarding pass for everyone else, you all need to be there.
+Unfortunately, this means you can’t send one member of your party early to get a boarding pass for everyone else, you all need to be there.

 Do All Guests Have to Have the My Disney Experience App?